bbauska/zombiePolitics/README.md

 the highest bidder.
-Understood as both a set of economic policies and an impover­ ished notion of citizenship, neoliberalism represents not just a series of market-dri­ ven programs but also a coherent set of cultural, political, and educational practices that mobilize communities around shared fears and collective insecurities.
+Understood as both a set of economic policies and an impover­ ished notion of citizenship, neoliberalism represents not just a series of market-dri­ ven programs but also a coherent set of cultural, political, and educational practices that mobilize communities around shared fears and collective insecurities.</p>

-Unlike some theorists who suggest that politics as a site of contestation, criti­ cal exchange, and engagement has either come to an end or is in a state of termi­ nal arrest in light of the current calls for patriotic unity, I believe that the current depressing state of politics points to the urgent challenge of reformulating the cri­
+<p>Unlike some theorists who suggest that politics as a site of contestation, criti­
+cal exchange, and engagement has either come to an end or is in a state of termi­ nal arrest in light of the current calls for patriotic unity, I believe that the current depressing state of politics points to the urgent challenge of reformulating the cri­